vlad-io/DLMDS-EDE02-CODE/readme.md

 - Second line label specifies the frequency schedule:

 C. Machine Learning (ML) frontend

 - Uses the unamended jupyter/pyspark-notebook image from the Docker hub.

 - Exposes port 8888 to access the notebook

 - As the docker composer launches the container one of the lines in the terminal output will print an address to the jupyter notebook.
 It should be similar to http://127.0.0.1:8888/lab?token=1f0cf2e65e04afc5bc03f0bc63b9cf87a9a980acfec13c2b.
 Navigate to that link in the browser.

 - The processed data will be available in the '/data-in' folder

+- The notebooks can be saved in the work folder

 - Navigating to http://127.0.0.1:8888 will open the correct page, but request the token that is only available from the terminal output (as above)